Samsung/tizen-docs/docs/application/native/guides/connectivity/inm.md

    }
    ```

-You can retreive information about a particular connection by iterating through the connections using inm_get_connection_iterator() (which returns a connection iterator) and inm_connection_iterator_next() (which gets you a connection handle).
+You can retrieve information about a particular connection by iterating through the connections using `inm_get_connection_iterator()` that returns a connection iterator and `inm_connection_iterator_next()` that gets you a connection handle.

 ## Monitor Wi-Fi State Change

-1. Define a callback function for processing the Wi-Fi state change:
+1. Define a callback function to process the Wi-Fi state change:

-    ```
+    ```cpp
     void __wifi_state_changed_cb(inm_wifi_state_e state,
                                               void *user_data)
     {